Calvin-Projects/Portfolio/README.md

 ![image](Facility Project.JPG)

-An organization with facilities in several states in Nigeria needed insights on perfomance level and running cost of maintenance on all their facilities.So I analyzed their data and provided the value they seek.
+An organization with facilities in several states in Nigeria needed insights on perfomance level and running cost of maintenance on all their facilities.
+So I analyzed their data and communicated my findings with them.

 [See dataset here](facility_management_data.csv)